DroneBridge/ESP32/README.md

 [It is recommended that you use the official online flashing tool!](https://dronebridge.github.io/ESP32/install.html)

-In any other case there are multiple ways how to flash the firmware.
+In any other case, there are multiple ways how to flash the firmware.
 **[For further info please check the wiki!](https://dronebridge.gitbook.io/docs/dronebridge-for-esp32/installation)**

 ## Wiring